-In areas where the groundwater is vulnerable to nitrate contamination, following nitrogen fertilizer best management practices (BMPs) may not be enough to reduce the amount of nitrate leaching into groundwater to meet water quality goals.
+In areas where the groundwater is vulnerable to nitrate contamination, following nitrogen fertilizer best management practices (BMPs) alone may not be enough to reduce the amount of nitrate leaching into groundwater to meet water quality goals.
 In these cases, the MDA encourages farmers to consider practices and activities that go beyond traditional nitrogen fertilizer BMPs.
+These are referred to as Alternative Management Tools (AMTs).
 In many cases these practices are developed and used by farmers and implemented in ways that are relevant for local conditions and opportunities.
-The MDA will work with the local agricultural community to encourage and incentivize their use.
+The MDA will work with the local agricultural community to encourage and incentivize these practices.
 The MDA will also continue to work toward providing technical and financial resources regarding the effectiveness of these alternatives.

 Farmers have many choices of alternative practices that may fit into their operation.
-All of these have one thing in common: they are potential science based solutions that can prevent and mitigate nitrate in groundwater.
+All of these have one thing in common: they can reduce nitrate-nitrogen leaching and reduce the inherent risk of nitrogen loss.

-Alternative cropping systems or low nitrogen input crops can reduce nitrogen input needs and/or increase uptake of nitrogen.
-Increasing continuous cover can be accomplished by diversifying crop rotations, adopting perennial cropping systems and incorporating cover crops.
+Increasing continuous cover can be accomplished by diversifying crop rotations, adopting perennial cropping systems, and incorporating cover crops.

 - Crops with low nitrogen application needs and land cover